 - 1. City Leadership Committed to Advancing Urban Logistics.

-- 2. Increase the Sharing Information and Logistics Resources Within Constrained Urban Areas.
+- 2. Increase the Sharing of Information and Logistics Resources Within Constrained Urban Areas.

-- 3. Increase Operational Interoperability and Collaboration for Urban Logistics.
+- 3. Increase Operational Interoperability to Enable Collaborative Urban Logistics.

 - 4. Improve Physical Interoperability for Seamless Urban Transshipments.